sungmoalth/nz-support-ticket-analysis/README.md

   population dominance (~36% of NZ population)
 - Auckland vs Wellington CSAT distributions show no statistically significant difference (KS: 0.0287, p-value: 0.988)
-- Random Forest model achieved AUROC of 0.52, suggesting that region, channel, and plan alone are insufficient predictors of CSAT — indicating systemic service quality issues rather than location or plan-specific problems
+- Random Forest model achieved AUROC of 0.52, indicating that region, channel, and plan alone are insufficient predictors of CSAT satisfaction
 - Region is the most influential feature (importance: ~0.40), followed by Plan (~0.35) and Channel (~0.20)
+- These results suggest that additional variables — such as agent performance, ticket resolution time, or text-based sentiment analysis — may be required to build a more predictive model; this is identified as a direction for further analysis

 ## Skills Demonstrated
 - SQL querying with SQLite
 - Statistical analysis (KS test) applied to customer data
 - Machine learning (Random Forest) with AUROC validation
 - Feature importance analysis
-- Translating low model performance into meaningful business insights
+- Honest interpretation of model limitations and identification of next analytical steps